Little Lamb Dragonfly: Critical assessment

 John Blaney suggests that McCartney's decision to include this song on Red Rose Speedway may have been triggered by his realization that the album project was faltering, but suggests that "Little Lamb Dragonfly" is "too cute for its own good," stating that while "it may be marginally better than much of what Wings recorded for Red Rose Speedway, it still "fails to satisfy."
 However, Chris Ingham considers this song and the hit single "My Love" two of the songs on which the album works, calling this song "underrated."
 Rolling Stone critic Lenny Kaye also considered "Little Lamb Dragonfly" one of the best songs on Red Rose Speedway, calling it "soft and sensual," although he notes that the song relies too much on "la-la-las."
 Billboard called the song one of the best cuts on Red Rose Speedway.
+Record World similarly called it a "stand out" on the album."
 Author Ron Schaumburg described the song as "a delightful confection."
 Richard Burgin of The Boston Globe called the song "truly wistful and lovely."
+Ultimate Classic Rock critic Nick DeRiso rated it to be Paul McCartney's 12th best song with Wings.
+NME writers Roy Carr and Tony Tyler praised the "painstaking" production.
+Music journalist Andrew Wild said that "It floats on a bed of wonderful acoustic-electric guitar playing, has a devastatingly strong lead vocal with occasional bursts of angst and an infectious melody that any songwriter would sell their children to write."